Blow-up in finite or infinite time of the 2D cubic Zakharov-Kuznetsov equation: Appendix

 for some constant parameter $a$.

 During our computation, we take $L=20$ and $a=4$ or $5$.
-Without this process, the stiffness and inaccuracy may occur, since we are bounded to using just a few points (say $N=72$, which will lead to an eigenvalue problem for a $72^2 \times 72^2$ matrix) on each dimension to have a bearable computational cost.
+Without this process, the stiffness and inaccuracy may occur, since we are restricted to using just a few points (for example, taking $N=72$ leads to an eigenvalue problem with a $72^2 \times 72^2$ matrix) in each dimension to have an acceptable computational cost.
 With this process, on the other hand, the number of grid points in each dimension could be taken to be equal to $N=32,48$ and $64$.
 These three different choices lead to almost the same results.